 Greed has been the inspiration for horror tales like Dante’s Purgatorio–which outlined it as one of the “Seven Deadly Sins” to Stephen King’s Thinner.

 The horrors of greed are not confined to the pages of classic and contemporary literature.
 Sometimes well-intentioned exhibitors want to pack as many components and products as possible into their space.
-This can lead a cluttered and uninviting exhibit skipped over by attendees or–in some cases– fines from show or venue management.
+This can lead a cluttered and uninviting exhibit skipped over by attendees.

-To avoid the terror of having more than you bargained for, make sure that you plan out the exact amount of space you need to make an impact on the show floor during the exhibit design consolation process.
-A great way to avoid potential problems is by inquiring about a reconfigurable trade show display that can scale up or down in size depending on your needs.
+To avoid the terror of having more than you bargained for, make sure that you plan out the exact amount of space you need to make an impact on the show floor during the exhibit design consultation process.
+A great way to avoid potential problems is by inquiring about a reconfigurable trade show display.
+This type of display can scale up or down in size depending on your needs.
 You should also study the show rules to ensure your exhibit is in compliance and double-check with venue and show staff if unsure.

 In the movie Alive, the fear and dismay the audience feel is not generated by a monster or creature.
 Rather, viewers are terrified at the prospect of being stranded and ill-prepared for the elements.